hammondeggs/wavecreator/README.md

 #### PLEASE NOTE.
 This is EXPERIMENTAL SOFTWARE.
 It is to be used at your OWN risk!

-This application requires the .NET Framework 4.5 to be installed.
+This application requires the .NET Framework 4.5 to be installed, which it likely already is.
+Windows 7 minimum.

+### A quick word...
+I've been having a ton of fun creating these plugins, and it's thirsty work.
+If you like stuff like this and my other work, by all means feel free to contribute whatever you can to the fund to help fund the beer supply!
+This project admittedly used up a lot!

+This can be done here :  [Donate!](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=MSTCVLXMG7Z5J&source=url)

 __*please be certain to review the current license as well!*__